-The Bank has incurred net losses since inception which has caused there to be no provision for federal and state income taxes, deferred taxes and income taxes payable for the years ended December 31, 2016 and 2015.
+The Bank had incurred net losses since inception which has caused there to be no provision for federal and state income taxes, deferred taxes and income taxes payable for the year ended December 31, 2016.
 The Bank is subject to an annual thrift tax.

-The components of the net deferred asset as of December 31, 2016 and 2015 are as follows (in thousands):
+The components of the net deferred asset as of December 31, 2017 and 2016 are as follows (in thousands):

-2016 2015
+2017 2016

 Deferred tax assets:

-Organizational costs \$ 192 \$ 208
+Organizational costs \$ 108 \$ 192

-Net operating loss carryforwards 549 781
+Net operating loss carryforwards - 549

-Allowance for loan losses 428 268
+Allowance for loan losses 314 428

-Other 43 3
+Other 27 43

-1,212 1,260
+449 1,212

-Valuation allowance (689) (925)
+Valuation allowance - (689)

-Total Deferred Tax Assets, Net of Valuation Allowance 523 335
+Total Deferred Tax Assets, Net of Valuation Allowance 449 523

 Deferred tax liabilities:

-Depreciation 67 34
+Depreciation 57 67

-Loan origination costs 368 263
+Loan origination costs 282 368

-Prepaid expenses 26 18
+Prepaid expenses 16 26

-Accrual to cash 62 20
+Accrual to cash 75 62

-Net Deferred Taxes \$ - \$ -
+Net Deferred Taxes \$ 19 \$ -

-In assessing the realizability of deferred tax assets at December 31, 2016, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+In assessing the realizability of deferred tax assets at December 31, 2017, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and prudent, feasible and permissible as well as available tax planning strategies in making this assessment.
-Based on its review of all available evidence, Management determined it was more likely than not that the deferred tax assets will not be realized and accordingly has placed a full valuation allowance on the deferred tax asset.
-The deferred tax asset valuation may, in accordance with the requirements of generally accepted accounting principles, be reversed in future periods, depending upon Bank's financial position and results of operations in the future, among other factors, and, in such event, may be available to increase future earnings.
+The Bank reversed the valuation allowance in 2017, as the Bank has achieved consistent profitability and there is no longer a more than likely chance that some or all of the deferred tax assets will not be realized.